St. Louis Union Station

-St. Louis Union Station is a National Historic Landmark and former train station in St. Louis, Missouri.
-At its 1894 opening, the station was the largest in the world that had tracks and passenger service areas all on one level.
+St. Louis Union Station is a National Historic Landmark and former train station in St. Louis, Missouri, United States.
+At its 1894 opening, the station was the largest in the world.
 Traffic peaked at 100,000 people a day in the 1940s.
 The last Amtrak passenger train left the station in 1978.

 In the 1980s, it was renovated as a hotel, shopping center, and entertainment complex.
 The 2010s and 2020s saw more renovation and expansion of entertainment and office capacity.
-The current hotel portion of the station is currently a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
+The current hotel portion of the station is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.